csevere/writeit2.0/README.md

  ### Resources
- The resources page provides writers with a top ten list of books to help guide them though various aspects of the writing process.
+ The resources page provides writers with a list of books to help guide them though various aspects of the writing process.

 <p align='center'>
   <img src="public/resources.png">